 The Takeaway

-Understanding your mortgage note and how it works is a critical step in buying and financing a home.
-You should review the terms of your mortgage well before you arrive at the closing, and it may be helpful to review the details of the mortgage note with a professional, as the note can protect the buyer just as much as the seller.
+Understanding what is a mortgage note and how one works is a critical step in buying and financing a home.
+You should review the terms of your mortgage well before you arrive at the closing, and it may be helpful to review the details of the mortgage note with a professional, as the note can protect the buyer just as much as the lender.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.